On the geometry of K3 surfaces with finite automorphism group and no elliptic fibrations: Constructions of surfaces

 then $f_{3}=\frac{1}{2}(l_{1}c_{1}+l_{2}c_{2})$, but the curve $C_{6}$ would be singular at the intersection point of $L_{1}$ and $L_{2}$, thus that case cannot happen.
 Up to exchanging $f$ with $-f$ and after a short computation, it turns out that equation \eqref{eq:egalite2f6} is equivalent to the existence of a linear form $l$ such that

-The image of the map $\Phi$ is thus a $3+3+15+10-(2+3)=26$ dimensional variety in $H^{0}(\PP^{2},\OO_{\PP^{2}}(6))$.
+The map $\Phi$ is a morphism from a $31=3+3+15+10$ dimensional vector space with $5$ dimensional fibers (because of the choice of $l\in H^{0}(\PP^{2},\OO(2))$ and the above parameters $\l,\mu$), thus the image of $\Phi$ is a $26$ dimensional variety in $H^{0}(\PP^{2},\OO_{\PP^{2}}(6))$.
 The moduli of smooth sextics curves which admits equations of the form $f_{6}=l_{1}l_{2}q_{4}-f_{3}^{2}$ is the quotient of that variety by $GL_{3}(\CC)$, thus it is $17$ dimensional.
 By Proposition \ref{prop:S5ok}, the double cover of the plane branched over the generic curve $C_{6}$ is a K3 surface of type $S_{5}$.
 The moduli space of K3 surfaces of type $S_{5}$ is irreducible and $17$ dimensional.
-This moduli is also the moduli of sextic curves which possess two tritangent lines, thus the result. \end{proof} As an immediate consequence, we obtain \begin{cor} The moduli space of K3 surfaces of type $S_{5}$ is unirational. \end{cor}
+This moduli is also the moduli of sextic curves which possess two tritangent lines, thus the result. \end{proof} From the proof of Theorem \ref{prop:PlaneSexticTwoTritangent} one gets a dominant rational map from a $31$ dimensional vector space to the moduli space of sextic with two tritangent lines, and therefore to the moduli of K3 surface of type $S_{5}$.
+Thus we obtain \begin{cor} The moduli space of K3 surfaces of type $S_{5}$ is unirational. \end{cor}